Skrylar/ImpromptuModular/README.md

 TR3     ----G-      ""
 ```

-The gate mode for a given step can be selected during a short time interval after a given gate has been turned on using the Gate1 or Gate2 buttons.
-If a gate is already turned on, clicking the gate button twice will allow it to be edited while keeping it in the same state.
-The onboard keyboard will temporarily show a yellow/orange light corresponding to the current gate mode for that step, during which time the gate mode can be changed.
+The gate mode for a given step can be selected during a short time interval after a given gate has just been turned on using the Gate1 or Gate2 buttons.
+If a gate is already turned on and its gate mode is to be edited, clicking the gate button twice will allow it to be edited while keeping it in the same state.
+The onboard keyboard will temporarily show a yellow/orange light corresponding to the current gate mode for that step; during this time the gate mode can be changed.

-Since the gate mode editing time is kept rather short (2.5s), holding the Gate2 button for 2s will set that default time interval to 250s.
+Since the editing time for gate modes is kept rather short (2.5s), holding the Gate2 button for 2s will set that default time interval to 250s.
 Holding Gate1 for 2s will revert to the default time of 2.5s.
-The extended time feature is useful when the gate modes for multiple steps of a sequence are to be editied or reviewed, for example.
+The extended time feature is useful when the gate modes for multiple steps of a sequence are to be editied or reviewed in a single pass, for example.

 ([Back to module list](#modules))